$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: A splitting theorem

 \section{A splitting theorem}

 A complete Riemannian metric $g$ on $M$ is called a gradient Ricci soliton if there exists a smooth function $f$ (which is called a defining function) on $M$ such that

 where $\rho\in \mathbb{R}$ is a constant.
-The gradient Ricci soliton is called expanding, steady and shrinking according to the sign $\rho >, = , <0$, respectively.
+The gradient Ricci soliton is called expanding, steady and shrinking according to $\rho >, = , <0$, respectively.
 These three types of Ricci solitons correspond to three different blow-up solutions of Ricci flow \cite{Ham-singular}.

 In case of steady Ricci solitons, we can rewrite (\ref{Def-soliton}) as